Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 &nbsp;</br>
 ### Mod-absorbing One Shot Layers

 Imagine you have a navigation layer.
 Using this layer while holding `GUI` for window‑management can be cumbersome.
-If you define `OSL_STEROIDS_ABSORB_MODS` in your `config.h`, an active modifier when pressing an OSoS layer key remains registered as long as the layer is active.
+If you define `OSL_STEROIDS_ABSORB_MODS` in your `config.h`, an active modifier when an OSoS layer key is pressed remains registered as long as the layer is active.

-It works with a one shot modifier (vanilla or OSoS):
+OSoS layer keys absorb one shot modifiers tapped before (vanilla or OSoS):

 <img src="png/OSoS 10.png" width="600">

-It works when the OSoS layer key is pressed while a modifier (basic, mod-tap, one shot, etc.) is held:
+If an OSoS layer key is pressed while a modifier (basic, mod-tap, one shot, etc.) is held, it absorbs that modifier:

 <img src="png/OSoS 11.png" width="600">

-If another key is pressed before the modifier key is released, the modifier is considered used: it’s deactivated as soon as the modifier key is released.
+If another key is pressed before the modifier key is released, the modifier is considered used and is deactivated when released:

 <img src="png/OSoS 12.png" width="600">

-To check if a modifier has been absorbed by a one shot layer on steroids, you can use this function: `has_mod_been_absorbed_by_osl(mod)`
+To check if a modifier has been absorbed by a OSoS layer key, you can use this function: `has_mod_been_absorbed_by_osl(mod)`

 If you need further customization, you can add the following function to your `keymap.c`, and modify it to suit your needs: